Nature40/pimod/README.md

 ## Pifile
 The Pifile contains commands to modify the image.

+Those commands are grouped in stages which pimod executes in their corresponding order.

+- First, all _setup stage_ commands are being executed to download the base image and configure the output.
+- The _prepare stage_ follows which pre-flight commands, e.g., resizing the output image.
+- The action happens in the _chroot stage_ where the QEMU chroot is built, commands are executed within, files are copied and so on.
+- Finally, the _postprocess stage_ might clean up some things.

-However, the Pifile itself is just a Bash script and the commands are functions, which are loaded in different stages.
+However, as the Pifile being just a Bash script by itself and the commands are functions, which are loaded in different stages, Bash scripting is possible within the Pifile to some extend.

+More internals are documented in our [our scientific paper](https://jonashoechst.de/assets/papers/hoechst2020pimod.pdf).
+If you stumble upon details there that you think belong in this README, feel free to create an issue or pull request.

 ### Example
 ```